 The external component of integration involves taking practical steps to help you figure out what these lessons are.
 Often, you may struggle to interpret, accept, or know how to apply certain messages from an ayahuasca experience.

 But don’t worry, there are several ways you can aid the meaning-making aspect of ayahuasca integration.

-Speak With a Psychotherapist
+Speak With A Psychotherapist

-Having sessions with a trusted and qualified psychotherapist (especially one experienced in psychedelic integration) can give you time to explore your ayahuasca journey(s) in great depth.
+Having sessions with a trusted and qualified psychotherapist (especially one experienced in psychedelic integration) can give you time to explore your ayahuasca experience(s) in great depth.
 A therapist might apply one or more therapeutic approaches that help you uncover the deeper meaning of the visionary, emotional, and introspective aspects of your experience.
 These approaches might include:

 - Psychodynamic therapy

 - Family systems therapy

 - Humanistic therapy

 - Transpersonal therapy

 Each approach can differ in terms of focus and overall aim of integration.
 For example, do you want to focus on your childhood, relationships, meaning and purpose, or spirituality?
 You can, of course, explore a combination of these areas by seeing an integrative therapist.